Welcome to my blog.

 A disclaimer: I’ve been regularly blogging since 2008, the year I started college (though I have deleted all of my posts prior to 2010 for quality control reasons).
 If you know anything about what college (and, in my case, graduate school as well) does to a person, then you know that wrestling through new ideas is part and parcel to the process.
 As you go reading through my blog, you will likely encounter ideas in earlier posts that I no longer hold.
 Just as you wouldn’t want to be held accountable for everything you once believed or said, please give me the same benefit of the doubt.
 My blog, as a repository of my writing, has been instrumental in my journey to the present because, by writing out loud, I have had more honest conversations with people than I otherwise could have had.
 I have long resisted censoring my earlier posts to correspond to what I now think.
 Rather, I have left them alone as a monument to who I was and how I have changed, and as a gesture toward authenticity.

-In general, I have moved from being more theologically conservative to more theologically (and politically) progressive to, starting in Lent 2013, returning to a kind of (better thought out) conservatism.
+In the early days of my writing, my theological backdrop was an inherited (and rather shallow) theological conservatism.
+As I closed in on my B.A. and went through my M.A., I began to embrace a more theologically (and politically) progressive ideology.
+However, starting in Lent 2013, I began returning to a kind of (better thought out) conservatism (what I sometimes call traditionalism).
 If you search, you will find posts on the 2012 election where I endorse the Green Party.
 I probably, for instance, wouldn’t do that today.
 Or you may find posts from 2012 where I evince serious doubts about God or endorse same-sex marriage.
 Today, I have a robust and vibrant faith and affirm all aspects of the traditional Christian take on sexuality.

 * * *